jordi-pujol/bb-alts/README.md

 same location that a busybox alternative, the superuser must remove the conflicting alternatives.

-On the other side, after removing a package that provides some utility that is also in busybox we must reconfigure *bb-alts*, that will install the corresponding alternatives activating the utility from the *busybox* internal applet.
+On the other side, after removing a package that provides an utility that is also in busybox we must reconfigure *bb-alts* and install the corresponding alternatives activating the utility from the *busybox* internal applet.

 *****************************************************